sigmakappa/All-About-Performance/ProcessorPerformance/Sorting/README.md

 Source: [^2]

-<mark>**_As seed data this test has descending ordered list of 10M numbers which is required to be sorted in
+<mark>**Seed data for this test has descending ordered list of 10M numbers which is required to be sorted in
 ascending order (which is the worst case scenario for these sorting algorithms)._**</mark>

 ## Running the Test